 Con Edison's revenues dropped by 5% in 2012 led by Consolidated Edison Company of New York's declining electric operating revenues (which decreased due to weaker purchased power and fuel costs offset by higher revenues from increased electric rates.
 The unit's gas revenues also decreased as the result of a drop in gas purchased for resale costs offset by higher revenues from increased gas rates.
 Its steam operating revenues also slumped for similar reasons.
 Orange and Rockland Utilities' revenues declined in 2012 due to lower purchased power costs, offset in part by higher rates.

 Revenues from competitive energy businesses declined due to lower electric retail and wholesale revenues.
 Both electric wholesale and retail revenues decreased due to lower sales volumes and unit prices.

 Con Edison reported $1.1 billion in net income in 2012 (7.4% up on 2011) as the result of a decline in operating expenses.

 Weak industrial demand as the result of a lingering recession and lower purchased power and fuel costs have hurt the company's revenues in the past few years.

 The company seeks to balance growing its competitive operations (with an emphasis on green energy) with improving its regulated infrastructure assets.

-Promoting green power sources, in 2010 Con Edison proposed to develop 25 MW of solar energy resources in New York City by 2015.
-The solar power would annually offset about 16,000 tons of carbon dioxide.
+Promoting green power sources, in 2011 Con Edison held stakes in solar energy projects (in New Jersey and Massachusetts) with a collective capacity of 28 MW.
+It also has proposed to develop 25 MW of solar energy resources in New York City by 2015.
+The solar power generated in the New York project would annually offset about 16,000 tons of carbon dioxide.